plausible/docs/docs/proxy/guides/deno.md

 ### Using Deno's runtime CLI

-Assumming you have a local installation of the [Deno runtime](https://docs.deno.com/runtime/manual#install-deno), initialize a new project with the init command:
+Assuming you have a local installation of the [Deno runtime](https://docs.deno.com/runtime/manual#install-deno), initialize a new project with the init command:

 ```shell
 deno init proxy-project-folder